-Situation Spouse Should Obtain Available Coverage Not Necessary for Spouse to Obtain Available Coverage Spouse is employed full-time and is eligible for coverage.
-X Spouse is retired and is eligible for retiree health care coverage X Spouse is in active military duty.
-X Spouse is self-employed and, as sole proprietor, he or she would have to contribute 100% of health care cost.
-X Spouse is a partner and company requires all full-time employees other than partners and/or pensioners to contribute 50% or less of health care costs.
-X Spouse is a partner and company requires all full-time employees other than partners and/or pensioners to contribute more than 50% of health care cost.
-X Spouse is an owner or part owner of a Corporation or limited liability company and employer requires all full- time employees other than owners and/or pensioners to contribute 50% or less of health care costs.
-X
+- oouse Should Obtain vailable Coverage Not Necessary for Spouse to Obtain Available Coverage Spouse is employed full-time and is eligible for coverage. Χ Spouse is retired and is eligible for retiree health care coverage Χ Spouse is in active military duty. Χ Spouse is self-employed and, as sole proprietor, he or she would have to contribute 100% of health care cost.
+X Spouse is a partner and company requires all full-time employees other than partners and/or pensioners to contribute 50% or less of health care co X psts.
+Spouse is a partner and company requires all full-time employees other than partners and/or pensioners to contribute more than 50% of health care cost.
+X Spouse is an owner or part owner of a corporation or limited liability company and employer requires all full-time employees other than owners and/or pensioners to contribute 50% or less of health care co X osts.

-Formatted: No bullets or numbering

-Formatted: Indent: Left: 0.5", Hanging: 0.25", No bullets or numbering
+Spousal Coordination of Benefits Policy Page 3 of 5

-Spouse is an owner or part owner of a corporation or limited liability company partner and companyand employer -requires all full-time employees to contribute more than 50% of health care costs.
-X Spouse is retired from an employer other †than the State, does not have retiree health care coverage, and employed full-time with another employer who offers coverage for which the spouse must contribute 50% or less.
-X Spouse is retired from an employer other than the State, does not have retiree health care coverage, and is employed full-time with another employer who offers coverage for which the spouse must contribute more than 50%.
-X Spouse is retired from an employer (including the State), and the spouse is covered under the retiree health care coverage, and is employed full-time with another employer.
-X Î Spouse applies for coverage through X employer and is denied coverage due to poor health. • • X spouse applies for coverage through employer, is approved, but there is a pre-existing condition waiting period.
-(See applicable X Х Spouse applies for coverage through employer, is approved, but there is a pre-existing condition waiting period.
+Spouse is an owner or part owner of a corporation or limited liability company and employer requires all full-time employees to contribute more than 50% of health care costs.

+Spouse is retired from an employer other than the State, does not have retiree health care coverage, and employed full-time with another employer who offers coverage for which the spouse must contribute 50% or less.

+Spouse is retired from an employer other than the State, does not have retiree health care coverage, and is employed full-time with another employer who offers coverage for which the spouse must contribute more than 50%.

+Spouse is retired from an employer (including the State), and the spouse is covered under the retiree health care coverage, and is employed full-time with another employer.

+Spouse's employer only offers an HMO program and the spouse does not reside in the HMO program services area.
 (See applicable section below).
-Spouse's employer only offers an HMO program and the spouse does not reside in the HMO program services area.
-(See X X

-Formatted: Font: Arial Narrow, 12 pt

-Formatted: Space Before: 0 pt, After: 0 pt
+Spouse is employed full-time and is receiving a cash benefit equal to more than 50% of the State's lowest employee only premium in lieu of health coverage.

+Spouse is retired and is receiving a cash benefit equal to more than 50% of the State's lowest employee only plan premium in lieu of retiree health care coverage